sjlouw/sjlouw.github.io/source/_posts/2014-12-14-ospf-lsas-areas-networks-timers.markdown

 **(anything)-to-Multipoint** adds a /32 route advertisement.
 The DR and BDR is the only routers that is REQUIRED to peer with all other routers when **"Multipoint"** networks is used.

+**Loopbacks** are considered host routes - default advertised as /32 (Actual configured subnet can be advertised by: `ip ospf network point-to-point`)

 ###OSPF Network Type Timers (Hello/Dead):
 Anything with **"multi"** or **"non"** uses slow timers `(30/120)`, others use fast timers `(10/40)`.